-‘Young And The Restless’ Spoilers: JT And Victoria Make Love Again, Graham Frames Ashley & Cane Goes To Paris
+‘Young And The Restless’ Spoilers: JT And Victoria Make Love, Graham Frames Ashley, And Cane Goes To Paris

 Young and the Restless spoilers indicate that Ashley arrives to spend time with Dina.
 Her mother tells her that Graham is taking her on a cruise.
 Graham explains that he isn’t taking her on a cruise, that’s just her another Alzheimer’s disease delusion.
 He adds that she believes he is a pharmaceutical salesman too, which is not true.

 A few minutes later, Dina believes that Ashley is from housekeeping.
 Graham wipes a tear from his eye, but Ashley doesn’t think he’s genuine.
-Graham and Ashley sit down to eat when he asks her to reach into the mini frig and get him a needle and his insulin –he has diabetes.
-Graham decides he doesn’t need insulin after all and tells her to put the vial back int he frig.
+Graham and Ashley sit down to eat when he asks her to reach into the mini fridge and get him a needle and his insulin; he has diabetes.
+Graham decides he doesn’t need insulin after all and tells her to put the vial back in the refrigerator.

 Young and the Restless spoilers state that Ashley doesn’t buy Graham’s act and believes that he is only after her mother’s money.
-Ashley warns him that her family will win in court he should save himself the trouble and hand Dina over now.
+Ashley warns him that her family will win in court, so he should save himself the trouble and hand Dina over now.
 After Ashley leaves, Graham puts the needle in a plastic bag.

 #YR weekly spoiler video: Sharon's ready to celebrate, Jack loses it in court and Cane and Lily struggle https://t.co/uRvVG8ds6S pic.twitter.com/ommvwCqQHP